rackerlabs/design-system/_component_design/breadcrumbs.md

 Consider the following best practices when you construct breadcrumbs:

 - Place the breadcrumbs at the top of the page, above the header.
-- Only use breadcrumbs on the second level and deeper of a multi-layered application.
-Do use breadcrumbs on the top level of a multi-layered application.
+- Only use breadcrumbs on the second level and lower of a multilayered application.
+Do use breadcrumbs on the top level of a multilayered application.
 - Before you incorporate breadcrumbs, consider whether you should reserve space on the top-level page so that content does not jump around as the user navigates from page to page.
 - Label the breadcrumb to match the page title to which it navigates.
 Use title-case capitalization to label the breadcrumbs.
 For more information about page titles, see [Capitalization]({{site.baseurl}}\style\capitalization.html#title-style-capitalization).
 - Show a maximum of four breadcrumbs.
 - Show the top hierarchical level as the first breadcrumb.
 Show the current location as the last breadcrumb.
 Use a middle breadcrumb to show one level above the current location.
 - If the page title is too long, use a shortened or [truncated]({{site.baseurl}}/style/punctuation.html#ellipses) version of the page title.
-For example, instead of `Billing Overview`, use `Overview`.
+For example, instead of **Billing Overview**, use **Overview**.
 Shorter labels conserve horizontal space.

 {% endcolumn %}